KD0NKS/aprs-view-js/README.md

 APRS is a registered trademark Bob Bruninga, WB4APR.

-## Descritpion
 This is intended to be a fairly lightweight, cross platform, grapical APRS client.

-## Status
-As APRS software is very complex and I'm starting the UI 100% from scratch.
-I am currently working to design a decent interface given certain limitations of the framework being used.
+Currently, this is a read-only client.
+The only ability it has to send data is a login packet to the server.
+There are certain packets that cannot be handled by the client, which is a limitation of the js-aprs-fap library.

 ## Features
 * Ability to connect to either an aprsc or Jav-APRS-IS server.